alesimoes/hexagonal-clean-architecture/README.md

 ### Use Case
 Use Case is responsible for orchestrating the business rules defined for application.
-The use case receives the input Input or Request and from the input it executes the business rules triggering the domain.
+The use case receives the Input or Request and from the input it executes the business rules triggering the domain.
 After the domain is returned, the Use Case provides the return to the output ports that are connected to that Use Case.

 #### Input Port
-The Use Case gateway is where it contains information for executing the use case.
+Input port is where it contains information for executing the use case.
-In this architecture it was defined that the Gateway must block inconsistent data to execute the use case.
+In this architecture it was defined that the Input Port must block inconsistent data to execute the use case.
 The idea is to stop the thief at the front door instead of letting him in to ask if he is a thief. ;-)

 #### Output Port
 The output ports of a Use case can be several.
 There is no correct number of ports plugged into a Use Case.
-Usually the exit ports of an application are implemented by infrastructure or APIs.
+Usually the Output ports of an application are implemented by infrastructure or APIs.
-An exit port for the API can be a Marker Interface that defines success or failure ports and when implemented, it provides a method for treating success or a method for treating failure.
+An Output port for the API can be a Marker Interface that defines success or failure ports and when implemented, it provides a method for treating success or a method for treating failure.

 Example.
 IOutputPort, IUserRepository, IEventPublisher and etc.